alx2009/K197Control/README.md

 - Connect the third terminal in the IEEE connector of the K197 with the Arduino Uno I/O pin no. 3 (orange wire in the above picture).
 In the examples pin 3 is deined as OUTPUT_PIN.
 - Connect the fourth terminal in the IEEE connector of the K197 with the Arduino Uno I/O pin no. 2 (blue wire in the above picture).
 In the examples pin 2 is deined as INPUT_PIN.

-Note: the first terminal of the IEE connector is the one that is closest to the power transformer (see picture above).
+The first terminal of the IEEE connector is the one that is closest to the power transformer (see picture above).

+Important: As shown in the pictire, the IEEE card must be removed in order to test this library.
+Failure to do so may result in damage to the voltmeter and/or the IEEE card and/or the Arduino Uno.

 ## Known Limitations